Why?

 In passionate, violent communication we can also make a step towards more transparency.

-For the above trigger sentence this might sound like so:
+For the above trigger sentence that step towards more transparency might sound like so:

 Russians have to immediately demand from their government to withdraw the Russian army from Ukraine and stop destroying that country.